Construction Supervisor Jobs in USA with Visa Sponsorship

 Do I need a four-year degree to get sponsored as a Construction Supervisor?

-For H-1B sponsorship, a bachelor's degree or equivalent is required.
+For H-1B visa sponsorship, a bachelor's degree or equivalent is required.
 The degree should be in a directly related field such as construction management, civil engineering, or architecture.
 If you hold a three-year degree, a credential evaluation may establish equivalency.
 Extensive work experience can also substitute under certain pathways, at a ratio of three years of experience per one year of education.

 Which visa categories are most common for sponsored Construction Supervisor jobs?

 H-1B is the most common nonimmigrant route, though it requires the specialty occupation threshold to be met.
 EB-3 is the primary immigrant visa pathway, covering skilled workers in roles requiring at least two years of training or experience.
-Some employers also use the E-3 for Australian nationals or the TN visa for Canadian and Mexican citizens who qualify under USMCA trade agreement categories.
+Some employers also use the E-3 visa for Australian nationals or the TN visa for Canadian and Mexican citizens who qualify under USMCA trade agreement categories.

 How do I find construction companies that actually sponsor visas?